Strengthening Road Safety for Sustainable Cities

-For 2017, UNITAR has lined up a series of activities on road safety, which will be conducted across the globe, starting in February.
-Workshops will be held in Lagos, Nigeria; Durban, South Africa; Jeju, South Korea; Bengalaru, India; and Curitiba, Brazil.
+In 2017, UNITAR lined up a series of activities on road safety conducted across the globe, starting in February.
+Workshops were held in Lagos, Nigeria; Durban, South Africa; Jeju, South Korea; Bengalaru, India; and Curitiba, Brazil.

-The UNITAR road show on road safety will culminate in an international Multi-Stakeholder Conference on Strengthening Road Safety for Sustainable Cities in Manila, which will be held on 09-10 November 2017.
-The conference will bring together 150 participants from UNITAR’s international partners, national government agencies and local government units, the private sector, industry associations, media, academe, and youth, among others, in order to discuss the issues, challenges and opportunities in strengthening road safety in the Philippines and the Asia-Pacific region.
+The UNITAR road show on road safety culminated in an international Multi-Stakeholder Conference on Strengthening Road Safety for Sustainable Cities in Manila held on 09-10 November 2017.
+The conference brought together 150 participants from UNITAR’s international partners, national government agencies and local government units, the private sector, industry associations, media, academe, and youth, among others, in order to discuss the issues, challenges and opportunities in strengthening road safety in the Philippines and the Asia-Pacific region.

-The conference focuses on three key themes: road safety legislation and regulation, road and transport infrastructure, and citizen responsibility and leadership in road safety.
-However, aside from spurring discussion of the experiences of Asia-Pacific nations with these themes, the conference also aims to increase engagement among road safety stakeholders, especially with innovative technological industries and research institutions.
+The conference focused on three key themes: road safety legislation and regulation, road and transport infrastructure, and citizen responsibility and leadership in road safety.
+However, aside from spurring discussion of the experiences of Asia-Pacific nations with these themes, the conference also aimed to increase engagement among road safety stakeholders, especially with innovative technological industries and research institutions.

-The ultimate goal of the conference is to produce a document which outlines the risk factors, interventions and best practices in road safety in the region.
+The ultimate goal of the conference was to produce a document which outlines the risk factors, interventions and best practices in road safety in the region.

-The multi-stakeholder conference is co-organized by UNITAR, CIFAL Philippines, the University of the Philippines Center for Integrative and Development Studies, the UP National Center for Transportation Studies (NCTS), and the UP School of Urban and Regional Planning (SURP), with the support of Diageo.
+The multi-stakeholder conference was co-organized by UNITAR, UP CIFAL Philippines, the University of the Philippines Center for Integrative and Development Studies, the UP National Center for Transportation Studies (NCTS), and the UP School of Urban and Regional Planning (SURP), with the support of Diageo.

-As a lead up to the conference, CIFAL Philippines, NCTS and SURP will also conduct advocacy campaigns on road safety, specifically targeting youth organizations, transport associations, and local government units.
+UP CIFAL Philippines, NCTS and SURP also conducted advocacy campaigns on road safety, specifically targeting youth organizations, transport associations, and local government units.